 Newer cholesterol drugs linked to reduced lung function

-The important thing is to know your risks when it comes to using statins or any drug, so any decision you make, likely along with your doctor, is an informed one.
+The key is to understand the risks associated with choosing medication for cholesterol treatment.
+Any decision you make, likely along with your doctor, should be an informed one.

 Peak CoQSol10 CF